gtumedei/irs-project/docs/report.md

 <img height="250" src="https://drive.google.com/uc?export=view&id=1GT9KO9y2CCT283IapBGvkIVHU9n0GFbd"/>

-Each of the two wheels equipped to mBot are attached to a servo motor and connected to the motherboard via RJ45 connectors.
-These are mapped inside Arduino to PWM pins, enabling the rotation speed for each wheel to be specified using values between 0 and 255.
+Each of the two wheels equipped to mBot are attached to a servo motor and connected to the motherboard via RJ45 plugs.
+These are mapped inside Arduino to an analog and a PWM pin each, enabling the speed for each wheel to be specified using values between 0 and 255 and the direction to be set using the analog pin.

 **Line follower sensor**